CuppaZee/Legacy/README.md

 ### This repo contains 3 Projects

-- The Munzee Types Database (MunzeeTypes)
+- The Munzee Database (MunzeeDatabase)
 - The CuppaZee App (PaperZee)
 - The CuppaZee Backend (FlameZee)